-This Sunday we begin hearing from the sixth chapter of John's Gospel, an important part of scripture that begins to inform our understanding of the Eucharist.
+This Sunday we begin hearing from the sixth chapter of John's Gospel, an important segment of scripture that begins to inform our understanding of the Eucharist.
 Over the next six weeks, we will hear the bread of life discourse and explore the words of Jesus while overlapping our experience in recovery.
 The chapter begins with a story told in all four gospel accounts-the feeding of five thousand with five loaves of bread and two fish.

 If we read John 6 through the lens of the Catholic Mass, we can find a number of spiritual principles that also apply to our journey through addiction recovery.
 First, we continue to find a magnetic attraction that brings people to Jesus.
-This same force remains with us today as we are drawn to encounter God through the Eucharistic celebration and as we seek healing from lust addiction, sexual compulsions, and other unhealthy attachments that darken our lives.
+This same force remains with us today as we are drawn to encounter God through the Eucharistic celebration and as we seek healing for the addictions, compulsions, and unhealthy attachments that darken our lives.